-10.36.010 Abandoned Vehicles Prohibited.
+10.36.010 - Abandoned vehicles prohibited.

 - A. No vehicle that the city manager, city manager's designee, or peace officer has reason to believe is abandoned, as defined in TMC 10.04.020, may be parked or left standing upon: - 1.
-The right-of-way of any city, county, or state highway, street or alley or upon any city property for a period in excess of 72 hours. - 2.
-The right-of-way of any private street or alley or upon any private property used by business licensees, customers, or the public for a period in excess of 72 hours. - 3.
-Private property for a period in excess of seven consecutive days in any manner that exposes it to view from a street, sidewalk, or property adjoining the premises, but only if it is an abandoned vehicle as defined in TMC 10.04.020. - a.
-One vehicle per private property address/location may be permitted; provided, however, said vehicle must be covered by a manufactured vehicle cover designed specifically for that purpose; enclosed within a permitted structure; or behind a sight-obscuring fence. - B. It is no defense to any of the above prohibited acts of this section that the vehicle has been moved to a different location within the city limits of Troutdale, and the 72 hours may include multiple locations. - C. In addition to or in lieu of any citation issued for violation of this code or state law: - 1.
+The right-of-way of any city, county, or state highway, street or alley or upon any city property for a period in excess of 96 hours. - 2.
+The right-of-way of any private street or alley or upon any private property used by business licensees, customers, or the public for a period in excess of 96 hours. - 3.
+Private property for a period in excess of 96 consecutive hours in any manner that exposes it to view from a street, sidewalk, or property adjoining the premises, but only if it is an abandoned vehicle as defined in TMC 10.04.020. - a.
+One vehicle per private property address/location may be permitted; provided, however, said vehicle must be covered by a manufactured vehicle cover designed specifically for that purpose; enclosed within a permitted structure; or behind a sight-obscuring fence. - B. It is no defense to any of the above prohibited acts of this section that the vehicle has been moved to a different location within the city limits, and the 96 hours may include multiple locations. - C. In addition to or in lieu of any citation issued for violation of this code or state law: - 1.
 A vehicle parked or left standing in violation of this section may be impounded as provided in TMC 10.38. - 2.
 A vehicle parked or left standing in violation of TMC 10.36.010(A)(3) may be abated as provided in TMC Chapter 8.

-10.36.020 Hazardous Vehicles.
+10.36.020 - Hazardous vehicles.

-- A. No person shall commit, cause, or allow: - 1. a vehicle to block, impede or interfere with the vision or normal flow of vehicular, bicycle or pedestrian traffic on public or private streets and sidewalks; - 2. a vehicle to pose an immediate danger to the public or environmental safety, such as a vehicle with leaking fluids that are at risk of entering into the public stormdrains or causing a hazardous road condition, extreme vandalism, shattered glass, or partially dismantled;
+- A. No person shall commit, cause, or allow: - 1.
+A vehicle to block, impede or interfere with the vision or normal flow of vehicular, bicycle or pedestrian traffic on public or private streets and sidewalks; - 2.
+A vehicle to pose an immediate danger to the public or environmental safety, such as a vehicle with leaking fluids that are at risk of entering into the public stormdrains or causing a hazardous road condition, extreme vandalism, shattered glass, or partially dismantled:

-- 3. a vehicle to be parked or left standing on a street, public or private parking lot, or other area where immediate access is needed by the fire department or the police department and their respective equipment; - 4. a vehicle to be parked or left standing on a street where snow removal equipment will soon clear the street and removal of the vehicle is reasonably necessary in order to clear the street; or - 5. a vehicle to block or be within 10 feet of a fire hydrant. - B. A vehicle parked or left standing in violation of this section may be impounded as provided in TMC 10.38.
+- 3. A vehicle to be parked or left standing on a street, public or private parking lot, or other area where immediate access is needed by the fire department or the police department and their respective equipment; - 4.
+A vehicle to be parked or left standing on a street where snow removal equipment will soon clear the street and removal of the vehicle is reasonably necessary in order to clear the street; or - 5.
+A vehicle to block or be within ten feet of a fire hydrant. - B. A vehicle parked or left standing in violation of this section may be impounded as provided in TMC 10.38.

-10.36.030 Drop Boxes and Storage Containers
+10.36.030 - Drop boxes and storage containers.